 - (a) County Employee is defined as a full-time or part-time employee currently listed on the payroll roster for the County.
 Temporary employees do not qualify for hiring preference. - (b) Preference for County Employees shall mean that County employees submitting applications for vacancies who possess the minimum qualifications shall be interviewed for the vacant position. - (c) If a minimum of three County employees possess the minimum qualifications for a vacant position, an internal recruitment and selection process may substitute for an open recruitment once approved by Human Resources.
-Temporary employees shall not be considered eligible to compete in an internal recruitment.
+Temporary employees will be considered eligible to compete in an internal recruitment if they meet the minimum qualifications.
 The recruitment procedure outlined in Personnel Rule 6.3.1 must be followed with the exception of publishing the announcement outside of the County.